xia2/xia2/doc/sphinx/multiplex-multi-crystal.rst

 So if clustering was run with ``max_output_clusters=2``, one would get the two largest clusters (clusters 13 and 14 here).
 But if the ``max_cluster_height`` were set to a value just below 0.018, one would obtain the two smaller clusters with heights 0.0075 and 0.0032 (clusters 12 and 11).

+After the clusters have been selected, each cluster is then individually scaled and merged.

 -------------------------
 Distinct cluster analysis
 -------------------------